-The report details the factors that contribute to the shortage, including an aging driver population, increases in freight volumes and competition from other blue-collar careers.
+The report,which can be downloaded here, details the factors that contribute to the shortage, including an aging driver population, increases in freight volumes and competition from other blue-collar careers.
 It also outlines potential market and policy solutions.
 While the report covers the entire trucking industry, the bulk of the shortage is in the over-the-road for-hire truckload market.

 “The trucking industry needs to find ways to attract more and younger drivers,” Costello said.
 “Right now, the average age of an over-the-road driver is 46 years old, and almost as alarming is that the average age of a new driver being trained is 35 years old.

 “Whether by removing barriers for younger drivers to begin careers as drivers, attracting more demographic diversity into the industry, or easing the transition for veterans, we need to do more to recruit and retain drivers,” he said.
 “That includes increasing pay, which happened at a brisk pace last year, to keep pace with demand, addressing lifestyle factors like getting drivers more time at home, and improving conditions on the job like reducing wait times at shipper facilities.”

 In order to meet the nation’s freight demand, the report says the trucking industry will need to hire 1.1 million new drivers over the next decade – an average of 110,000 per year to replace retiring drivers and keep up with growth in the economy.

 Costello will discuss the report in a media conference call this afternoon at 3pm EDT.
 To RSVP and get call in details contact Sean McNally at email@example.com or 703-838-1995.